 Enough to justify staying for at least a couple of days if you find yourself in this friendly, vibrant, capital city.

-Don’t skip travelling to Waraw, stay a while and enjoy it!
+Don’t skip travelling to Warsaw, stay awhile and enjoy it!